14 Best Small Towns in Iowa

 The best place to visit to enjoy the big bluffs and wide banks of the Mississippi from McGregor is the nearby Pikes Peak State Park.
 This popular natural getaway has over 10 miles of trails winding throughout the woodland landscape.
 The path leading to Point Ann offers the most panoramic view of the river.

-It's the great outdoors that drive people to McGregor.
+It's the great outdoors that drives people to McGregor.
 But it's the fun community and cozy downtown district that gets them to stay longer.
-Several local shops and restaurants line the downtown area in McGregor.
+Several local shops and restaurants line the downtown area.
 Summer weekends often feature crowds of people sharing the sidewalks.

 10. Elk Horn